teafam/BIOINFO-Final-Project-Phylogenetic-Analysis/README.md

 # Data Preprocessing
 For this section, open the jupyter notebook titled "[BIOINFO Netherlands only] FESTA to CSV Conversion.ipynb".
-This notebook is responsible for providing the basic statistics of the raw file, the downsizing of data using random sampling, the labelling of cities/towns/villages to its respective Dutch provinces, and writing the sampled FASTA file.
+This notebook is responsible for providing the basic statistics of the raw file, the removing of sequences with more than 10% of 'N' characters, the downsizing of data using random sampling, the labelling of cities/towns/villages to its respective Dutch provinces, and the writing of the sampled FASTA file.

 This procedure is straightforward, as the user would only need to run the scripts in a sequential order, from top to bottom.
 Should there be any Dutch provinces, cities, towns,